Written by Mor Dionysius Jacob Bar Salibi Metropolitan of Amid (Diarbakir) (d.1171)

 Chapter 31 In how many ways can the Law be spoken of?

 The Law can be spoken of in six ways.
 The first one is the Natural Law, which is discernment, that is, the tribunal of conscience endowed to the human race and is engraved in its heart, (2) The written Law of Moses, like the commandment: “Thou shall not commit adultery etc..”
-(3) The Law of Christ, like “If any one strikes you on the cheek…,” (4) that we are saved by grace.
+(3) – which is one some people tend to break with an escort hamburg service -The Law of Christ, like “If any one strikes you on the cheek…,” (4) that we are saved by grace.
 (5) The Law of the organs, which is sin, and (6) The Holy Spirit Himself.

 The Old Testament was given in Mount Sinai after the exodus of the people (The Israelites) from Egypt amid fire and rising smoke because of the hardness of the Israelites.